abcxyz/abc/templates/model/README.md

 - Modify the new version directory to make whatever struct changes you want to make (e.g. add a new field/feature), including tests.
 - Update the "list of api_versions" section in `/README.md`.
-- In `templates/model/decode/decode.go`, make the specific api version released to mark the `unreleased` field to be false in `apiVersions`
+  In `templates/model/decode/decode.go`, remove the line `unreleased: true` from your api version in the apiVersions list
 - Release a new version of the abc CLI (see `RELEASING.md`).
 If you've added a field, you only need to bump the minor version number.
 If you've changed the meaning of a field or removed a field, then you need to bump the major version